superstreamlabs/memphis.py/README.md

 The station function is used to create a station.
 Using the different arguemnts, one can programically create many different types of stations.
 The Memphis UI can also be used to create stations to the same effect.

-A minimal example, using all default values would simply create a station with the given name:
+Creating a station with just a name name would create a station with that named and containing the default options provided above:

 ```python
     memphis = Memphis()